olivier-2018/Adv_ML_techniques_for_imbalanced_dataset/README.md

 ```sh
 poetry shell
 ```
-- Run the jupyter notebook using your favorite IDE:
+- Run the jupyter notebook using your favorite IDE.